Gavin Sheets Player Props: White Sox vs. Yankees

 Gavin Sheets At The Plate

-- Sheets is batting .218 with five doubles, eight home runs and 21 walks.
+- Sheets is hitting .220 with five doubles, eight home runs and 21 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.